mottolagabriele/networking2-unitn/README.md

 ### How to Run ###
 You can simply run the emulation application with the following commands in this folder.

-1. Start the program that automatically anable the manager, start the network:
+1. Start the program that automatically enable the manager, start the network:
 ```bash
 $ python3 program.py
 ```